ccoutant/dwarf-locations/024-revise-operations.md

 which are encoded in their byte stream, values on the stack, and the context in which they are executed.
 They also can also modify the stack and leave items on the stack.
-For every operand each of these sources of input, output, and side effecs are specified in a standardized format similar to how other stack machine operations have been documented in the past.
+For every operand each of these sources of input, output, and side effects are specified in a standardized format similar to how other stack machine operations have been documented in the past.